Samsung/Tizen.NET/_posts/2019-08-08-Adding a splash screen to your Tizen .NET application.md

 |-|-|
 |<img src="https://user-images.githubusercontent.com/1029134/62266998-88b87f80-b465-11e9-8d81-d317c6e2e365.gif" width="320"/> | <img src="https://user-images.githubusercontent.com/1029134/62267001-8a824300-b465-11e9-85bf-5feed6181b1f.gif" width="320"/>|

-> The splash screen image is shown only when you launch the application by choosing from an application list (not when launching directly from Visual Studio).<br><br>
-> Also, it is shown only when the app is launched for the first time.
+> The splash screen image is shown only when you launch the application by choosing from an application list (not when launching directly from Visual Studio).
+Also, it is shown only when the app is launched for the first time.
 Make sure that the splash image is not shown if the app is running in the background and re-activates (resumes).

 ## Attribute Description

 ### `ui-application` Element
 - `splash-screen-display` Attribute (Optional)
-  - Value : `true` or `false`
+  - Value: `true` or `false`
-  - Description : Specify whether splash screen is displayed or not.
+  - Description: Specify whether or not the splash screen is displayed.
 The default value is `true`.

 ### `splash-screen` Element
-- `src` Attribute (Mandatory)
+- `src` Attribute (mandatory)
-  - Value : the file name of splash image (`*.png`, `*.jpg` or `*.edj`)
+  - Value: The file name of splash image (`*.png`, `*.jpg`, or `*.edj`)
-  - Description : Specify the resource file for splash screen.
+  - Description: Specifies the resource file for the splash screen.
-- `type` Attribute (Mandatory)
+- `type` Attribute (mandatory)
-  - Value : `img` or `edj`
+  - Value: `img` or `edj`
-  - Description : Specify the resource type.
+  - Description: Specifies the resource type.
-- `orientation` Attribute (Mandatory)
+- `orientation` Attribute (mandatory)
-  - Value : `portrait` or `landscape`
+  - Value: `portrait` or `landscape`
-  - Description : Specify the orientation of splash image.
+  - Description: Specifies the orientation of the splash image.
-- `dpi` Attribute (Optional)
+- `dpi` Attribute (optional)
-  - Value : `ldpi`, `mdpi`, `hdpi`, `xhdpi`, or `xxhdpi`
+  - Value: `ldpi`, `mdpi`, `hdpi`, `xhdpi`, or `xxhdpi`
-  - Description : Specify the resource resolution.
+  - Description: Specifies the resource resolution.
-- `indicator-display` Attribute (Optional)
+- `indicator-display` Attribute (optional)
-  - Value : `true` or `false`
+  - Value: `true` or `false`
-  - Description : Specify whether indicator is displayed or not while splash image is showing (mobile only).
+  - Description: Specifies whether or not the indicator is displayed while the splash image is showing (mobile only).
 The default value is `true`.
-- `app-control-operation` Attribute (Optional)
+- `app-control-operation` Attribute (optional)
-  - Value : (string)
+  - Value: (string)
-  - Description : Specify the specific `app-control` operation.
-Refer to [here](https://developer.tizen.org/development/guides/.net-application/application-management/application-controls?langredirect=1), if you want to get more information about `app-control` operations.
+  - Description: Specifies the specific `app-control` operation.
+Refer to (https://developer.tizen.org/development/guides/.net-application/application-management/application-controls?langredirect=1) for further information about `app-control` operations.

- > `<splash-screens>` element can be have multiple `<splash-screen>` element.
+ > The `<splash-screens>` element can have multiple `<splash-screen>` elements.